syatheen/NIDIS/README.md

-# nidis
+# National Integrated Drought Information System (NIDIS)

-National Integrated Drought Information System (NIDIS)
+The following software serves as an operational version for the NIDIS map outputs.